AusDTO/dta-website/_posts/2017-04-13-sketching-in-code.md

 It is no use if a designer gives a developer a set of high fidelity specs that don’t consider the constraints of the technology the product is being built in, or the browsers it will be displayed on.

-Luckily, this is a pretty easy problem to solve—allow designers and developer to work closely together, and sketch in code.
+Luckily, this is a pretty easy problem to solve — allow designers and developer to work closely together, and sketch in code.
 At the DTA, this approach is business as usual, and produces great results.

 ## Ideas are cheap, actually making stuff is where you begin to win the battle

 It is good practice to test your ideas early.
 By doing this you are able to identify some of the constraints you may face — whether it is navigation, layout, accessibility or mobile responsiveness.
 The best way to do this is by sketching in code, prototyping your work early and iterating quickly.

-When developing a product you need to sketch out what it will look like—prototype it.
+When developing a product you need to sketch out what it will look like — prototype it.
 Prototyping takes an idea or hypothesis and demonstrates how you plan to address it.
 It makes sure that your idea (or your team’s idea) is valid.
 It makes it easy for others to have a shared understanding of what you are trying to do.

 Prototyping could be done with a design program, or even on paper.
 However, sketching in code has a number of practical benefits over these approaches.